 - For the Salad:

-- 2 cups cooked, cooled quinoa (see note)
+- 2 cups cooked, drained, and cooled quinoa (see notes)

 - 1/3 cup chopped dried tart cherries